-- The CA Certificate and the CA Private Key files that you created manually in step 1, above, are necessary for the creation of the TLS certificate.
+The CA certificate and the CA private key files that you created manually in step 1, above, are necessary for the creation of the TLS certificate.
 By default, it is assumed that they are in the current folder, and are named cacert.cer and capvk.cer respectively.
-In any other case, use the -CA_cert_file_name and -CA_pk_file_name options to give the correct files and locations.
+In any other case, use these options to give the correct files and locations.

-- The certificate file is created in the folder from which the utility was run.
-By default, the file name is cert.cer.
-To rename the TLS certificate, use the -cert_file_name option.
+After you run the command, the certificate file is created in the folder from which the utility was run.

 Install the TLS certificate using the gen_cert command with the -install option.

 Other tools for setting up communication with TLS

 You can also use the following tools to set up TLS authentication: